 - Wooden dowel for perch: Length 1.5″ (4cm) | Diameter: 0.5″ (1.3cm).

 - Wood: 1″ x 4″ x 4″ (2.5cm x 10cm x 10cm).

 - PVC Cleanout Plug.

 OPTIONAL: A PVC Snap-in Drain can be used to help hold the wooden front in place.

-This nest box is approved by the North American Bluebird Society (NABS).
-This design has been preferred by bluebirds over the years.
+This approved nest box has been used by bluebirds over the years.
 The PVC pipe will not rot or crack.
 Birds will call your new habitat home for many seasons to come.